 |---|---|---|

-| PMax-only approach | Zero traffic quality control, dependent on external brand awareness | Tiered campaign structure by intent level |
+| PMax-only approach | Zero traffic quality control; dependent on external brand awareness | Tiered campaign structure by intent level |

-| Generic product feeds | "necklace gold" loses to optimized titles on every query | Restructure every title: material + style + use case |
+| Generic product feeds | Loses to optimized titles on every query | Restructure every title: material + style + use case |

 | No offer strategy | Product alone can't differentiate | Guarantees, engraving, extended returns reduce anxiety |

-| Ignoring seasonality | 60% of revenue comes from seasonal peaks — miss them, miss the year | Seasonal campaigns launched 4-6 weeks early |
+| Ignoring seasonality | Miss the peaks, miss the year | Seasonal campaigns launched 4–6 weeks early |

 | Cold traffic to product pages | 1–2% conversion vs. 8–12% with advertorials | Educational landing pages for top-of-funnel traffic |